Élyse Caron-Beaudoin, PhD

 Unconventional natural gas and environmental exposure

-Hydraulic fracturing typically involves the drilling of wells vertically and then horizontally in the natural gas reserve, and the injection of large volume of fracking fluid (water, sand and various chemicals) to fracture the rock formation, freeing the trapped natural gas.
-Northeastern British Columbia is an area of intensive unconventional natural gas exploitation by hydraulic fracturing, or fracking.
+Unconventional natural gas operations typically involves the drilling of wells vertically and then horizontally in the natural gas reserve, and the injection of large volume of fracking fluid (water, sand and various chemicals) to fracture the rock formation, freeing the trapped natural gas.
+Northeastern British Columbia is an area of intensive unconventional natural gas exploitation by hydraulic fracturing.
 The region sits on an important source of natural gas, the Montney Formation.
-Approximately 30,000 wells have been drilled so far in Northeastern British Columbia.
-Information on impacts of hydraulic fracturing activity is limited, but recent literature highlighted the risk of environmental contamination.
-Some chemicals used or associated with hydraulic fracturing may contaminate the soil by accidental spills, leaks, or during disposal of hydraulic fracturing fluids.
-It is also known that hydraulic fracturing operations can release volatile organic compounds such as benzene, as well as trace elements naturally occurring in the rock formation.
-Many of these chemicals are known or suspected reproductive and development toxicants, carcinogens, endocrine disruptors and respiratory irritants.
+Approximately 35,000 wells have been drilled so far in Northeastern British Columbia.
+Information on the impacts of unconventional natural gas activity is limited, but recent literature highlighted the risk of environmental contamination.
+Some chemicals used or associated with this industry may contaminate the soil and water resources by accidental spills, leaks, or during the disposal of hydraulic fracturing fluids.
+It is also known that unconventional natural gas operations can release volatile organic compounds such as benzene, as well as trace elements naturally occurring in the rock formation.
+Many of these chemicals are known or suspected reproductive and development toxicants, carcinogens, endocrine disruptors, and respiratory irritants.

 Communities and First Nations in Northeastern British Columbia raised concerns about the health effects associated with this industry.
-To answer the concerns of the communities regarding hydraulic fracturing, we have developed multiple research projects.
+To answer the concerns of the communities, we have developed multiple research projects.

-Quantifying environmental exposure to contaminants emitted by hydraulic fracturing in Northeastern British Columbia, Canada
+Quantifying environmental exposure to contaminants emitted by unconventional natural gas in Northeastern British Columbia, Canada

-Given the challenges associated with environmental and biological monitoring of contaminants, our team is generating comprehensive data to better understand the impacts of fracking operations on air quality in Northeastern British Columbia, the region producing 25% of natural gas in Canada.
-Our team is developing chemical transport models to estimate exposure to air contaminants known to be released during fracking operations.
-We will also investigate if these modeled fracking emissions are associated with the density and proximity of fracking wells.
-Finally, we will investigate the associations between the modelled air pollution data and levels of volatile organic compounds measured in indoor air, tap water and urine samples of the EXPERIVA cohort.
+Given the challenges associated with environmental and biological monitoring of contaminants, our team is generating comprehensive data to better understand the impacts of unconventional natural gas operations on air quality in Northeastern British Columbia, the region producing 25% of natural gas in Canada.
+Our team is developing various exposure estimation tools, such as density and proximity metrics based on the location and characteristics of wells and modelled concentrations of various air pollutants using land-use regression models.
+We are investigating whether these exposure estimation methods are correlated with each other and with monitoring data in the EXPERIVA cohort.

 This project is a collaboration between the Faculty of Engineering (University of Toronto) and the University of Toronto Scarborough.